Look it up

 You can clearly see the cause and effect.

-The special effects were amazing.
+The special effects were amazing.3.
+Effects can refer to belongings.

 Mirrors will give the effect of a larger space.